dosterz97/zephyr/README.md

 3. The database must be updated to have accurate information of the system's status.
 4. The users are notified of an event.
 5. The users can check the status and view the photo taken by the camera.
+6. The user can view a live stream of outside their front door.

 ### Television Time Restriction
 1. The Zephyr system should login users before use.